fabriziosalmi/coronaviruswar/README.md

 # CoronaVirusWar.org

-The aim of this website is to aggregate all available COVID-19 real time maps in a single place: https://coronaviruswar.org
+The aim of this website is to have all available COVID-19 real time maps in a single place: https://coronaviruswar.org

 ## Maps